 Jeremiah 33:3 is not a foreign verse of Scripture to most.
 In fact, it is often quoted as a life verse for many believers.
 We all enjoy these kinds of verses.
 They give us the guarantee that God hears and answers our prayers.
 The best part of all is that God promises to show us GREAT and MIGHTY things!
 Well, what does that even mean?
 What does that look like?
 Does that apply to me?
 I believe we should look into this text and allow it to answer these questions.

 The passage starts off by showing us the background of the text.
-Jeremiah was locked into prison and the Lord appeared to him a second time (Jer.
+Jeremiah was in prison, and the Lord appeared to him a second time (Jer.
 33:1).
-Oddly enough, Jeremiah was in prison for telling King Zedekiah exactly what God had asked him to.
-The people of Israel grew weary of Jeremiah’s message of repentance and asked the king to silence him by putting him into prison.
-Babylon was coming just as Jeremiah had prophesied and the people of Israel continued to ignore the message of God.
-In fact, the “spiritual” leaders of Israel had advised King Zedekiah and the people to continue on as they were and claimed that there would be peace (Jer.
+Oddly enough, Jeremiah was in prison for telling King Zedekiah the exact message God instructed him to share.
+The people of Israel grew weary of Jeremiah’s message of repentance, and even asked the king to silence him by putting him into prison.
+Babylon was coming just as Jeremiah had prophesied, and the people of Israel continued to ignore the message of God.
+In fact, the “spiritual” leaders of Israel had advised King Zedekiah and the people to continue on as they were, and claimed that there would be peace (Jer.
 6:14).
 Jeremiah was, no doubt, in a state of hopelessness, but God had not forgotten him in prison.

 The Meaning of the Text